Philadelphia police officer surrenders on murder charges weeks after fatal shooting

 A Philadelphia police officer who shot and killed a driver turned himself in Friday and was charged with murder in the man's death as prosecutors released graphic bodycam footage of the fatal confrontation.

 Officer Mark Dial surrendered on a criminal warrant and was arraigned Friday on charges of murder, voluntary manslaughter, official oppression and four other counts.
-Dial did not comment as he walked past reporters after the arraignment.
+Dial did not comment as he walked past reporters to surrender.
 His lawyer insisted the shooting was justified, saying Dial thought 27-year-old Eddie Irizarry had a gun.

 Police bodycam footage of the fatal shooting shows Dial firing his weapon at close range through the rolled-up driver's side window of Irizarry's sedan during a vehicle stop on Aug.
 14. Dial shot Irizarry about seven seconds after getting out of a police SUV and striding over to Irizarry's car, according to the video.
 He fired a total of six rounds.